 Any surf trips to locations in Northern Europe, such as Norway and Sweden, will also most likely require 7mm boots.

-Types of Wetsuit Boot
+Types of Wetsuit Boots

-What you find comfortable and useful depends on you individually as each surfer differs in what they want from their boots.
-Some want more grip from their boots, whereas others purely seek warmth.
+What you find comfortable and useful depends on your preferences, as each surfer differs in their personal needs and wants.
+Some surfers require more grip, whereas others focus more on warmth.

 One slight disadvantage of a split toe boot is that they tend to be less warm than round toe boots as the big toe is separated from the rest of the foot.